svakula/ShrijithSubstitute/README.md

 ### Stack

 This bot is running using NodeJs with the apiai & discord.js modules.
-Simple as this.

 ### How to run